-It’s been six years since the Breaking Bad finale, so you’d be forgiven if you watched the trailer for El Camino: A Breaking Bad Movie and thought to yourself: “Jeez, Jesse, what the hell happened to you?”
+It’s been over six years since the Breaking Bad finale, so you’d be forgiven for watching the teasers for El Camino: A Breaking Bad Movie and thinking to yourself: “Jeez, Jesse, what the hell happened to you?”

 A bunch of characters made big impressions over the course of Breaking Bad, but key to El Camino is Jesse Pinkman (Aaron Paul), the young man recruited as Walter’s partner when the cancer-stricken science teacher decided to get into the meth business.
 While Walter’s fate at the end of the series is pretty clear, Jesse’s journey seemed far from over, so, as we ready ourselves to find out what happens next to the guy whose catchphrases include “YEAH SCIENCE!”, let’s dig into the key events of the original series from Jesse’s point of view.
-If you need a Breaking Bad refresher ahead of El Camino’s premiere on Friday, just remember these 30 things.
+If you need a Breaking Bad refresher ahead of El Camino’s AMC premiere tonight at 8 p.m.
+Eastern, just remember these 30 things.

 1) Prior to the events of Breaking Bad, young Jesse Pinkman was a student at J. P. Wynne High School, where he notably failed a chemistry class taught by Walter White.
 (Based on some crude artwork Jesse once drew on the back of a test, Mr. White was not one of Jesse’s favorite teachers.)

 2) Jesse had descended into the local drug scene as a teenager, leaving his parents’ house and moving in with his aunt, who was dying of cancer.
 He became her prime caretaker during her illness, and after her death continued to live in her house.